The Beaumont Enterprise: History

 In 1918, Waco-based newspapermen Charles E. Marsh and E.S.
 Fentress purchased the crosstown competitor Beaumont Journal.
 Buying two other nearby papers (the weekly Port Arthur News and the daily Orange Leader), the pair boosted the Journal circulation and eventually Hobby bought the Journal.

+Jefferson-Pilot bought the Enterprise and Journal in 1970.
 Operating separately under the same company for many years, the Enterprise and Journal merged in 1983.
 The Hearst Corporation acquired the Enterprise from the Jefferson-Pilot insurance company's publications arm in 1984.